patukuri-yaswanth/MUSIC_STORE_ANALYSIS/README.md

 limit 1

-6Q- Write query to return the email,first name,last name,and genre of all rock music listners.
+__6Q- Write query to return the email,first name,last name,and genre of all rock music listners.
-	return your list ordered alphabetically by email staring with A
+	return your list ordered alphabetically by email staring with A?__

 select Distinct email,first_name,last_name
 from customer